 "Investments" means, with respect to any Person, all direct or indirect investments by such Person in other Persons (including Affiliates) in the forms of loans (including Guarantees or other obligations), advances or capital contributions (excluding commission, travel and similar advances to officers and employees made in the ordinary course of business), purchases or other acquisitions for consideration of Indebtedness, Equity Interests or other securities, together with all items that are or would be classified as investments on a balance sheet prepared in accordance with GAAP and including the designation of a Restricted Subsidiary as an Unrestricted Subsidiary.
-If the Company or any Restricted Subsidiary of the Company sells or otherwise disposes of any Equity Interests of any direct or indirect Restricted Subsidiary of the Company such that, after giving effect to any such sale or disposition, such Person is no longer a Restricted Subsidiary of the Company, the Company will be deemed to have made an Investment on the date of any such sale or disposition equal to the fair market value of all Investments in such Restricted Subsidiary not sold or disposed of in an amount determined as provided in the final paragraph of the covenant described above under the subheading "- Certain Covenants - Restricted Payments."
-The acquisition by the Company or any Restricted Subsidiary of the Company of a Person that holds an Investment in a third Person will be deemed to be an Investment by the Company or such Restricted Subsidiary in such third Person in an amount equal to the fair market value of the Investment held by the acquired Person in such third Person in an amount determined as provided in the final paragraph of the covenant described above under the subheading "- Certain Covenants - Restricted Payments."
+If the Company or any Restricted Subsidiary of the Company sells or otherwise disposes of any Equity Interests of any direct or indirect Restricted Subsidiary of the Company such that, after giving effect to any such sale or disposition, such Person is no longer a Restricted Subsidiary of the Company, the Company will be deemed to have made an Investment on the date or disposition equal to the fair market value of all Investments in such Restricted Subsidiary of the Company or any Restricted Subsidiary of the Company or any Restricted Subsidiary of the Company or such Restricted Subsidiary of the Company or such Restricted Subsidiary of the Company or such Restricted Subsidiary of the Company or any Restricted Subsidiary of the Company of a Person that holds an Investment in a third Person will be deemed to be an Investment by the Company or such Restricted Subsidiary of the Company or any Restricted Subsidiary of the Lower to the fair market value of all Investment is not onger a Restricted Payments."
+The acquisition by the Company or any Restricted Subsidiary of the Company or a Person that holds an Investment in a third Person will be deemed to be an Investment by the Company or such Restricted Subsidiary of the company or such Restricted Payments."
+The acquisition is such third Person in an amount equal to the fair market value of the Investment held by the acquired Person in such third Person in a amount determined as provided in the final paragraph of the company or any such the fair market value of the Investment held by the acquired Person in such third Person in a mount determined as provided in the final paragraph of the company or such Restricted Payments."